John-WBNDYA/Web/README.md

 2. Download ZIP (alternative)
    - Go to the GitHub repository page
-   - Click on the "code" button select "Download ZIP"
+   - Click on the "code" button and select "Download ZIP"
    - Extract the zip file to a location of your choice

 #### Open the HTML File (index.html)